norvig/paip-lisp/docs/chapter24.md

 `result)))))`

-When the sequence is a list, we go to some trouble to avoid Computing the length, since that is an *O(n)* operation on lists.
+When the sequence is a list, we go to some trouble to avoid computing the length, since that is an *O(n)* operation on lists.
 The hardest decision is what to do when the list is to be traversed from the end.
 There are four choices: